This is a glossary of terms related to this calculator, personal finance, and retirement.

 A way to validate a retirement plan by seeing how it performed using historical data.
 FI Calc is a backtesting calculator.
 For more, read the guide on backtesting.

 A community of individuals who follow John Bogle's philosophy of investing.
 The Variable Percentage Withdrawal (VPW) strategy was created by members of the Bogleheads community.

 A popular retirement calculator that also uses a backtesting strategy.
-It was created by a member of the FIRE community named Bo. cFIREsim was created after FIRECalc.
+It was created by a member of the FIRE community named Lauren. cFIREsim was created after FIRECalc.